-During the first term, the student must meet with his/her advisor to develop a planned program.
-Subsequent changes of the program plan are permissible, but must be approved on the appropriate form by the advisor, the department chair, and the Dean of Graduate Education and Research.
+During the f rst term, the student must meet with his/her advisor to develop a planned program.
+Subsequent changes of the program plan are permissible, but must be approved on the appropriate form by the advisor, the department chair, and the Dean of the Graduate School.